Kendall Jenner Hosts Star-Studded Halloween Party -- See the Epic Pics

 The 27-year-old reality star and runway model threw her festive celebration at the iconic Chateau Marmont in West Hollywood, and welcomed a wide array of famous friends, who went all-out for the occasion.

+The supermodel shared her look as Marilyn Monroe on Instagram two years after her older sister, Kim Kardashian, famously wore Monroe's dress to the Met Gala.

+Posting pics of her own Monroe look, Jenner captioned the photos, "Happy birthday mister president."

-The A-list guest list included Billie Eilish, her brother and producer, FINNEAS, Natalia Bryant, Patrick Schwarzenegger, Lizzo, and many others.
+Jenner's A-list guest list included Billie Eilish, her brother and producer, Finneas, Natalia Bryant, Patrick Schwarzenegger, Lizzo, and many others.

 It was also a perfect night for couples to show off their themed couples' costumes, including Channing Tatum and Zoe Kravitz, Charli D'Amelio and Landon Barker, as well as Machine Gun Kelly and Megan Fox, to name a few.